cttricks/Html-Form/README.md

 # Html-Form
-In this sample if code i'll show you how to store the custom Html form data to the Google Spreadsheet | Without Complex Coding.
+In this prject i'll show you how to store the custom Html form data to the Google Spreadsheet | Without Complex Coding.

 - Title : TestForm1
 - Current Version : 1.0.1 [beta]